 - mutual deference between authority figures (e.g. between the broadcaster and the EP [executive producer]) is central to trust, alignment, and performance; and

-- cohesion of team (with the star included) bonded by a noble purpose bigger than any one person and empowered through principles, process, and standards is the engine that produces and delivers value to others.
+- the cohesion of the team (with the star included) bonded by a noble purpose bigger than any one person and empowered through principles, process, and standards is the engine that produces and delivers value to others.

-This behind the scenes work is exciting and messy at the same time.
+This behind-the-scenes work is exciting and messy at the same time.
 When it's done well, the outward projection appears effortless to readers, fans, audiences, and anyone else who may be observing what we do.
 However, anything that appears effortless is never actually so.
 Making magic happen is messier than most people think.
 And it takes an unimaginable amount of practice, individually and collectively, to get good at it.

 I admit that I'm a romantic when it comes to this stuff.
-I live in the control room directing others to conform chaos into order to achieve our intentions much like Mackenzie McKale of Newsroom's fictional News Night so that the show can go off without a hitch.
+I live in the control room directing others to conform to chaos in order to achieve our intentions much like Mackenzie McKale of Newsroom's fictional News Night so that the show can go off without a hitch.
 It's always a challenge.
 And it's always worth it because that's where the magic comes from.

 Care to take a peek inside our control room?
 You won't find anyone wearing a headset.
 And we don't work behind TV cameras.
-What we do have are a collection of things that give our work its form and function.
-We may not be movie stars but I like to think that this stuff equips us with a form of magic unto ourselves.
+What we do have is a collection of things that give our work its form and function.
+We may not be movie stars but I like to think that this stuff equips us with a form of magic ourselves.